A NSW Government website

 • Intersex Human Rights Australia has a webpage outlining actions and support for people with intersex variations, including advice for policy makers.

-• QLife provides anonymous and free LGBTIQ+ peer support and referral for people in Australia wanting to talk about sexuality, identity, gender, bodies, feelings or relationships via daily webchat daily phone support.
+• QLife provides anonymous and free LGBTIQA+ peer support and referral for people in Australia wanting to talk about sexuality, identity, gender, bodies, feelings or relationships via daily webchat daily phone support.

 Aboriginal and Torres Strait Islander people: supporting your staff to stay strong